 And remember, the code can be amended in the future, if needed.

 The Land Development Code Revision Team is currently accepting community input on the proposed zoning map publicly posted on October 4.
 This is another great way to be heard!

-Residents can request a map template to use for comment through the city's Land Development Code website.
-A map will be emailed to you within 48 hours of submittal.
+Residents can download a map template to use for comment through the city's Land Development Code website.

 All zoning map suggestions should meet the criteria below: